Maurice Dongier

-Maurice Dongier (1925-2015) was a Canadian neuropsychiatrist at the Douglas Hospital Research Centre in Montreal, Quebec.
-He is a Knight (Chevalier) of the French Legion of Honour as well as a connoisseur of wine and fine cooking.
+Maurice Dongier (1925 – 2015) was a Canadian neuropsychiatrist at the Douglas Hospital Research Centre in Montreal, Quebec.
+He was a Knight (Chevalier) of the French Legion of Honour as well as a connoisseur of wine and fine cooking.
 Dongier is a founding member of the Société française de Psycho-oncologie (French Society for Psycho-oncology).

+Education and career

 Dongier received his medical degree in Marseille in 1951 and took his training at the Allan Memorial Institute in Montreal, Quebec, receiving his diploma in psychiatry from McGill University in 1954.
 He was a pioneer in providing psychiatric services to remote communities, using his own private plane to reach them.
 Dongier also flew his plane from Montreal to St. Kitts with a colleague to study the behavior of alcoholic monkeys there, whose behavior is similar to that of people with alcohol abuse problems.